Not sure what to packing for camping trips? This camping packing list and guide has all the answers for tent-based adventures!

 You’ll save money and won’t be wasting batteries each time you change them from your headtorch, lights etc.

-Whether it’s scratches from angry squirrels, nettle stings or upset stomachs, it will all feel less comfortable in a tent, so taking the basic medical gear is a must.
-Other bits of personal gear like books or playing cards can be good to take but we’ll let you decide what works best for your trip.
+Whether it’s scratches from angry squirrels, nettle stings or upset stomachs, it will all feel less comfortable in a tent – taking basic medical items for camping is a must.
+Other bits of personal gear like books or playing cards can be good to take but you can decide what works best for your trip.

 Sarah’s favourite!
 This well equipped first aid kit comes with all the basics you need and then you can add in any extras you might like to take.